WildAtreides/KeepMeAliveInNewWorld/README.md

 ### Directions ###

+1. Download 'AFKSimulator.zip' (This contains the runnable (from command line) .exe and source libraries)
-1. Run the .exe
+2. Run the .exe
-2. Press 'y'
+3. Press 'y'
-3. Click inside of New World
+4. Click inside of New World
-4. Sit back for however long you want and stay in-game
+5. Sit back for however long you want and stay in-game